robcarver17/skipperman/docs/import_registration_data_help.md

 > `Field mapping has been setup.`
 > `A WA file with WA ID 5271589 has been previously uploaded.`
 > `Registration data has been imported already, but can be updated from a new file.`
-> `No file currently uploaded for import.`
+> `WA file has been uploaded ready for import`

+Note that the 'ready for import' message is still there, because the original WA file will stay on the system.
+This is in case we want to go back to skipped cadets and volunteers.

 Click on `Upload a new WA export file`, choose the file and click upload.

-The status will now read as:

-> `Field mapping has been setup.`
-> `A WA file with WA ID 5271589 has been previously uploaded.`
-> `Registration data has been imported already, but can be updated from a new file.`
-> `WA file has been uploaded ready for import`

-Click on `Update data from current WA file` to update the registation data.
+Then click on `Update data from current WA file` to update the registation data.

 ## New registrations